vertex-lab/website/content/blog/dvms_vs_nip_85.md

 **More generally, trusted assertions are very hard to use when one doesn't know the pubkeys of the people he's looking for.** **This goes fundamentally against our approach of Web of Trust, as a powerful mechanism for discovery.**

+<div class="hx-mt-5"></div>

 ---

 Are you looking to add Web of Trust capabilities to your app or project?
 [Take a look at our website](https://vertexlab.io/) or [send a DM to Pip](https://signal.me/#eu/O6mL1ozXhujHr-seJPkZzA4EKprDgr64AqoAOhu4U5TtKlRwutNJvbsCqXJvZb1-).